-1. Employees covered by this Agreement shall accrue vacation leave by reason of tenure based on the following schedule of continuous service with the Employer.

-- 2. Dial-A-Lift Dispatch Specialists and Customer Service Representatives will only accrue vacation leave benefits per their position classification as defined as full-time at 100%, 3⁄4 time at 75%, and 1⁄2 time at 50%. - 3.
-The following table illustrates vacation accrual rates.
+- 1. Employees covered by this Agreement shall accrue vacation leave by reason of tenure based on the following schedule of continuous service with the Employer. - 2.
+Dial-A-Lift Dispatch Specialists and Customer Service Representatives will only accrue vacation leave benefits per their position classification as defined as full-time at 100%, 3/4 time at 75%, and 1/2 time at 50%.